Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation: Results

 \section{Results}

 In this section, we compare our semi-analytical setup with other similar implementations for the disc potential and the DF treatment, and against full N-body simulations.
 We start by considering the conservative dynamics in exponential discs, highlighting how a different vertical disc profile can affect the orbits.
 We then analyse our DF prescriptions in multi-component galaxy models and we compare them against the results from N-body simulations featuring the same physical system and MP orbital initial conditions.
-We employ the public code GIZMO \citep{gizmo} to run the N-body simulations, using the same N-body setup of \citet{Bonetti2020}, whose parameters are reported in Table~\ref{tab:parameters} for completeness.
+We employ the public code GIZMO \citep{gizmo} to run the N-body simulations, using the same N-body setup of \citet{Bonetti2020}, whose parameters are reported in Table~\ref{tab:parameters} for completeness. \footnote{In the framework of N-body simulations of isolated galaxies, the Hernquist profile is generally used to model the dark matter halo instead of the well known NFW profile.
+This choice is barely related to the finite mass of the Hernquist profile, which instead diverges for the NFW profile.
+We note that well within their scale radii, the NFW and Hernquist profiles have the very same shape and therefore when focusing on the dynamics inside a galaxy, the two profiles are practically the same \citep{Springel2005}.}